CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `apply_new_admin`
 !!! description "`PegKeeper.apply_new_admin():`"

     Function to apply the new admin of the PegKeeper.

-This function can only be called by `future_admin` and only if the deadline is not over.
+    Emits: `ApplyNewAdmin` event.

     !!! warning
-        The changes can only be applied by the `future_admin`.
+        The changes can only be applied by the designated `future_admin`, and only if the deadline has not yet passed.

     ??? quote "Source code"